minsun-ss/learning-fpgas/README.md

 Part of W1'25 Recurse projects!

 Although this repo is to work through the [Getting Started with FPGAs](https://nostarch.com/gettingstartedwithfpgas) book, it is also to provide some details on the (moderately more complicated) workflow required to work through the project on open source tooling.
+In addition to the book, this will also cover the last 4 or so projects on the [nandland go projects](https://nandland.com/the-go-board/) page, since they are not covered in the book and are good to do.

 There are also notes in here for those working through the book offering alternatives to things introduced in the book that are specific to Lattice tooling.